compulim/vscode-express/README.md

 * Bring up Command Palette (`F1`, or `Ctrl+Shift+P` on Windows and Linux, or `Shift+CMD+P` on OSX)
 * Type or select "Express: Host current workspace and open in browser"

+When Express is up and ready, an icon will show up in the status bar.
+You can click on it to open your site in browser.

+## Preferences

-By default, Express server will be hosted on port 80.
-You can configure it in preferences, along with other settings.
+By default, the Express server is hosted on port 80.
+You can configure it to different port in preferences.

 ```js
 // Specifies the port number the Express server should listen to